Need some help? Listed below are the answers to the frequently asked questions and concerns.

-4. In addition to all of these resources, keep checking our Events Calendar for Resume and Cover Letter Info sessions, targeted at teaching you the basics of Resume writing.
+4. In addition to all of these resources, keep checking our Events Calendar for workshops and career fairs that we put on throughout the year.

-Once you've finalized your resume you can upload it into your JobCat (online job board) 'Documents' and apply for jobs and internships online!
+Once you've finalized your resume you can upload it into your Handshake 'Documents' and apply for jobs and internships online!

-5. I'm still looking for a job!
-How can I get information on current jobs posted by the Career Center?
+4. I'm still looking for a job!
+How can I get information on current jobs posted by Career Development?

 To keep up to date with the latest job postings, you can check out our weekly CareerTalk, listing the weeks most recent job postings.
-If you are an avid Facebook fan, then consider 'Liking' the Career Center facebook, to receive Facebook updates about the newest jobs.
-Don't forget to register for and check JobCat our online job board, frequently.
+If you are on Facebook, consider liking Career Development's Facebook to receive updates about the newest jobs.
+Don't forget to register for and check Handshake our online job board, frequently.
 Follow us on Twitter : https://twitter.com/wucareer

 5. I am interested in doing an internship for academic credit.
 How do I begin that process?

 6. What type of special events and workshops are offered?

-The Career Center Career provides special events such as resume info sessions, career fairs, and employer presentations.
+Career Development provides special events such as resume info sessions, career fairs, and employer presentations.
 These events are announced periodically through banners, flyers and the weekly CareerTalk.
-However, you can view all events on the Career Services Events web page, or the University's master calendar, at any time.
+However, you can view all events on the Career Development Events web page, or the University's master calendar, at any time.

 7. Which career assessments do you offer?

 8. What type of people are employers really looking for as Personal References?

 The best personal references are able to tell employers about specific instances where you demonstrated leadership, responsibility, punctuality, respect and professionalism.
 Often, those who are able to give this type of a description are past employers, your teachers or professor you have become close with, or adult friends of the family.
 While it is not as important that your reference be a CEO or widely-known professional, feel free to mention past employers, coordinators of organizations you have volunteered or interned for, or anyone you have had a positive work experience with.
 Whomever you choose, ensure that your reference knows you well enough to rave about your accomplishments and skills to the employer.